-Besides the obvious differences from surety bonds (using a property instead of cash), the largest difference is the time it takes for a property bond to be secured.
+Besides the noticeable differences from surety bonds (using a property instead of cash), the most significant difference is the time it takes for a property bond to be secured.
 It can take weeks for all the inspections and paperwork to go through.

 Like citation releases, recognizance releases are up to the discretion of the arresting officer.
-The primary difference (other than the criminal offense that warranted the arrest) between recognizance and citation release is that the defendant may have to fight for the release in a court of law.
+The primary difference (other than the criminal offense that warranted the arrest) between recognizance and citation release is that the defendant may have to fight for freedom in a court of law.

-This is probably the easiest type of bail to explain.
-Cash bail is exactly what it sounds like: a bail bond paid in full with cash money.
-If you (the defendant) has the spare scratch, then this is, by far, the best option available to you.
-The reason is that once you appear for all your court dates and appointments and your trial has ended you will be returned the entire cost of the bond.
-With cash bail, you don’t actually lose any money (long term)!
+This is probably the most accessible type of bail to explain.
+Cash bail is precisely what it sounds like: a bail bond paid in full with cash.
+If you (the defendant) have the extra scratch, then this is, by far, the best option available to you.
+The reason is that once you appear for all your court dates and appointments and your trial has ended; you will be returned the entire cost of the bond.
+With cash bail, you don’t lose any money (long term)!

 Federal Bail Bonds

 These are pretty self-explanatory.
 Federal bail bonds are just that: bail bonds for federal offenses.
 These are often very expensive and difficult to obtain.
 If you need help with a federal bail bond, then please do not hesitate to contact the bail professionals here at The Bail Bonds Doctor!